jgreathouse9/jgreathouse9.github.io/_pages/about.md

 ## News

+- As of September 27th, my draft for the Forward DID method is avaliable.
+[Here](https://github.com/jgreathouse9/jgreathouse9.github.io/blob/master/_publications/FDIDSJ.pdf){target="_blank"} is the link to read it.
+Note that it is has not been submitted for review yet.
+Any comments or feedback would be appreciated.

 - As of 7/12/2024, I've [created](https://github.com/jgreathouse9/FDIDTutorial/blob/main/StataVignette.md) the ```fdid``` command for Stata, implementing the Forward DID method in Stata.
 I link to the vignette where users may see how the syntax works.
 - As of 5/24/2024, I've [updated](https://github.com/jgreathouse9/mlsynth/blob/main/Vignettes/RPCA/RPCAVignette.md) ```mlsynth``` to include the tutorial for [Robust PCA SCM](https://arxiv.org/abs/2108.12542).